apache/camel-kamelets/script/generator/README.md

-# Website Generator
+# Website nav file Generator

-To generate the adoc and svg files for the website (you need `go`):
+To generate the nav file for the website (you need `go`):

 ```
 # From the script/generator directory